HaniDevelop/HaniDevelop/README.md

 - 🏳️‍🌈 Hi, I’m @HaniDevelop (Hani Al-shafei) - MS in CS from University of Illinois - Springfield
 - 🔥 Strong OOP capabilities (licensed teacher of college-level coursework in CS)
-- 👀 I’m interested in a position in software development - currently looking for a position
+- 👀 I’m interested in a position in software development - currently looking
-- 🌱 I’m learning about cloud-based Databases (Oracle Database and Azure)
+- 🌱 I’m learning about cloud-based Databases (Oracle Database and Azure) at the moment!
 - 📫 Reach me via email: halshafei15@gmail.com

 <!---